About The Sitdown With Jeff Nadu Podcast (Which Sammy The Bull LOVES)

 | Jeff Nadu, host of The Sitdown with Jeff Nadu.
 (Source: Vendetta Sports Media.) |

 He launched The Sitdown with Jeff Nadu podcast a couple of years ago.
 Another guy doing another mob podcast.
 There's a million of them, and many of them are done by former wiseguys and associates.
 Nadu is neither but seems to be holding his own.
-His podcasts are generating tens of thousands of hits, with some generating views in the hundreds of thousands.
-We've listened to a handful and liked them, and we emailed Jeff and told him.
+His podcasts are generating tens of thousands of hits, with some getting views in the hundreds of thousands.

 His "about" section offers the following: